ReproducibiliTea-org/reproducibiliTea/_journal-clubs/birmingham.md

 geolocation:
   - 52.45291034989549
   - -1.9277572631835938
-last-message-timestamp: 1713265675
+last-message-timestamp: 1727774597
 last-message-level: 0
 last-update: v.lyon@bham.ac.uk
-last-update-timestamp: 1713265675
+last-update-timestamp: 1727774597
-last-update-message: Change description to include meeting dates
+last-update-message: add new co-runner and adjust descriptions

 ---

 Welcome to the University of Birmingham's journal club!
-We are currently based in the College of Medical and Dental Sciences but hope to expand soon.

-Our next meeting will be held on the 22nd of May, 12-1pm in the Medical School (WF38).
+We are currently based in the College of Medicine and Health.
+We aim to meet approximately twice per term.